Octavio Valdez

 Octavio Valdez Martínez (born 7 December 1973) is a Mexican former professional footballer who played as a midfielder.

-Valdez began his career by debuting on January 11, 1997, with Pachuca, in a 2–1 loss to Necaxa.
+Valdez began his career by debuting on 11 January 1997, with Pachuca, in a 2–1 loss to Necaxa.
 After four years in Pachuca, he got transferred to Club América.
-Later he moved to Toluca for two seasons (Aperura 2002), (Clausura 2003).
+Later he moved to Toluca for two seasons.
 Valdez later returned to Pachuca for two years.
-In the Aperura 2005 he got transferred to San Luis where he played until 2008.
+In the Apertura 2005 he got transferred to San Luis where he played until 2008.